home-assistant/architecture/adr/0011-discovery-requires-unique-id.md

 ## Consequences

-- Removes confusion and questions around the ability to ignore unwanted discoveries for all users.
+- Removes confusion and questions around the ability to ignore unwanted discoveries.
 - This might impact the number of integrations that are able to be discovered.